naim-mr/function/README.md

 # FuncTion

-FuncTion is a research prototype static analyzer designed for proving conditional termination and conditional CTL properties of C programs, and the presence of vulnerabilities in C program.
+FuncTion is a research prototype static analyzer designed for proving conditional termination and conditional CTL properties of C programs.
+It is also capable of inferring minimal set of variable with an associate sufficient precondition to ensure a CTL property and a maximal set of variable for which a valuation might falsify the CTL property.

-The tool automatically infers piecewise-defined ranking functions and sufficient preconditions for termination, guarantee and recurrence properties by means of abstract interpretation.
+The tool automatically infers piecewise-defined ranking functions and sufficient preconditions by means of abstract interpretation.

-FuncTion's main website is: http://www.di.ens.fr/~urban/FuncTion.html
+FuncTion's main website is: http://www.di.ens.fr/~urba./main.exe.html

 # Installation